sarrabenyahia/dl-lectures-labs/installation_instructions.md

 Ideally: create a new jupyter notebook and check that you can import the numpy, matplotlib, keras and tensorflow  modules.

-To take pictures with the webcam we will also need opencv-python:

-    python3 -m pip install opencv-python

-If your laptop does not have a webcam or if opencv does not work, don't worry this is not mandatory.

 # Troubleshooting